RThomas96/Medical-Image-3D-Visualisation-Software/README.md

 - [ ] Implement a voxel grid
 - [ ] Implement a viewer and loader for the grid

+### Warnings

+Currently, the TIF loader (TinyTIFF) only supports a few datatypes in TIFF images :
+- INT
+- UINT
+- FLOAT

+It also only handles uncompressed TIF[F] files.
+It can handle multiple samples per frame, but it remains to be seen how it will be handled in code (TODO)

 ### Questions for Noura

 In the `VoxelGrid.h` file :